Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Farm Island Recreation Area

-1301 Farm Island Road, Pierre
+1301 Farm Island Rd., Pierre

-Fee: $26 for electrical campsite or $55 for a camping cabin.
+Fee: $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 West Bend Recreation Area

-22154 West Bend Road, Harrold
+22154 West Bend Rd., Harrold

 Post up on the bridge between Campground #1 and the boat ramp parking lot for a brilliant and isolated view of the cosmos above.